-A number of specialists must be engaged to run the different parts of the process.
+To achieve a successful outcome, a number of specialists must be engaged in all the different parts of the process.
 The following competencies/experiences have been identified:

-- health and social care professionals
+- · health and social care professionals

 - medical translators, e.g.:

 - o translators of brochures in the medical area

 - o translators of research papers

 - o interpreters

 - terminologists

 - knowledge of present use of health and social care terminology, classification and health informatics

 - knowledge of semantics and concept based translation

 - knowledge of the structure and content of SNOMED CT®.